cu-mkp/m-k-manuscript-data/_texts/p-160v_tl.md

 ## Catching birds

 During winter, when birds have molted, skin them and fill them with cloth and stuffing, or dry them well in an oven.
-Then arrange your birds on trees, have some look like they are singing, look like they have assembled and are numerous.
+Then arrange your birds on trees, have some <span class="x">look like they are</span> singing, <span class="x">look like they have assembled</span> and are numerous.

 the oven must not be too hot.
-This method is good in the summer, because flies would set into the eyes and make works before they birds could dry.
+This <span class="x">method</span> is good in the summer, because flies would set into the eyes and make works before they <span class="x">birds</span> could dry.
 You can work on the birds more easily in the winter, because they dry by themselves.